-Accompanied by the Arthur Rubinstein School of Music Symphony Orchestra, the young Polish pianist Maja Babyszka performs George Gershwin’s Rhapsody in Blue, a work for solo piano and jazz band, which combines elements of classical music with jazz-influenced effects.
+Accompanied by the Arthur Rubinstein School of Music Symphony Orchestra, the Polish pianist Maja Babyszka performs George Gershwin’s Rhapsody in Blue, a work for solo piano and jazz band, which combines elements of classical music with jazz-influenced effects.
 Conductor: Henryk Wierzchoń.
 Composed in 1924, the work was premiered in an afternoon concert on Tuesday, February 12, 1924, held by Paul Whiteman and his band Palais Royal Orchestra, entitled An Experiment in Modern Music, which took place in Aeolian Hall in New York City.

 This performance is recorded during the 3rd Polish Nationwide Music Schools’ Symphonic Orchestras Competition at the Pomeranian Philharmonic Concert Hall in Bydgoszcz on June 21, 2015.
 Published by the Akademia Filmu i Telewizji channel.

 Maja Babyszka is a Polish pianist and singer.
 She is one of the graduates of the Talent Class of the Arthur Rubinstein School of Music in Bydgoszcz, Poland.
 She is a laureate of many piano competitions in Poland and abroad:

 - Golden Parnas International Piano Forum ‘BUNCHES WITHOUT LIMIT’ Sanok 2017